-- i. be tailored to the business and relevant to the employees to whom it is delivered; - ii. highlight to employees the importance of the contribution that they can individually make to the prevention and detection of money laundering and terrorist financing; and - iii. cover key aspects of legislation to prevent and detect money laundering and terrorist financing. - iv.
-A firm may demonstrate the provision of adequate training to relevant employees where it addresses: - v. the money laundering and terrorist financing legislation; - vi. vulnerabilities of services and products offered by the firm, and subsequent money laundering and terrorist financing risk; - vii. policies and procedures, and employees' responsibilities; - viii. application of risk based CDD policies and procedures; - ix. recognition of and dealing with unusual or higher risk activity and transactions, such as activity outside of expected patterns, unusual settlements, abnormal payment or delivery instructions and changes in the patterns of business relationships;
+- i. be tailored to the business and relevant to the employees to whom it is delivered; - ii. highlight to employees the importance of the contribution that they can individually make to the prevention and detection of money laundering and terrorist financing; and - iii. cover key aspects of legislation to prevent and detect money laundering and the financing of terrorism.

+10.10 A firm may demonstrate the provision of adequate training to relevant employees where it addresses:

+- i. the money laundering and terrorist financing legislation; - ii. vulnerabilities of services and products offered by the firm, and subsequent money laundering and terrorist financing risk; - iii. policies and procedures, and employees' responsibilities; - iv. application of risk based CDD policies and procedures; - v. recognition of and dealing with unusual or higher risk activity and transactions, such as activity outside of expected patterns, unusual settlements, abnormal payment or delivery instructions and changes in the patterns of business relationships; - vi. money laundering and terrorist financing developments, including techniques, methods, trends and typologies; and vii. management of client relationships which have been the subject of a SAR, e.g. risk of committing the offence of tipping-off, and dealing with questions from such clients, and/or their advisers.

-- money laundering and terrorist financing developments, including techniques, methods, trends and typologies; and - xi. management of client relationships which have been the subject of a SAR, e.g. risk of committing the offence of tipping-off, and dealing with questions from such clients, and/or their advisers. - xii.
-11.6 A firm may demonstrate the provision of adequate training where (in addition to training for relevant employees) it addressed the evaluation of the effectiveness of systems and controls (and policies and procedures) in place to prevent and detect money laundering and terrorist financing. - xiii.
-A firm may demonstrate the provision of adequate training where (in addition to training for relevant employees) it addresses: - xiv. the design and implementation of systems and controls to counter money laundering and terrorist financing; and - xv. the design and implementation of compliance testing and monitoring programs. - xvi.
-A firm may demonstrate the provision of adequate training where (in addition to training for relevant employees) it addresses: - xvii. the handling and validation of internal disclosures; - xviii. liaising with the FIA and law enforcement; - xix. management of the risk of tipping-off; and - xx. the handling of, for example, production and restraint orders.
+10.11 A firm may demonstrate the provision of adequate training where (in addition to training for relevant employees) it addressed the evaluation of the effectiveness of systems and controls (and policies and procedures) in place to prevent and detect money laundering and the financing of terrorism.

+10.12 A firm may demonstrate the provision of adequate training where (in addition to training for relevant employees) it addresses:

+- i. the design and implementation of systems and controls to counter money laundering and terrorist financing; and - ii. the design and implementation of compliance testing and monitoring programs.

+10.13 A firm may demonstrate the provision of adequate training where (in addition to training for relevant employees) it addresses:

+- i. the handling and validation of internal disclosures; - ii. liaising with the FIA and law enforcement; - iii. management of the risk of tipping-off; and - iv. the handling of, for example, production and restraint orders.

-11.11 A firm may demonstrate the provision of training at appropriate frequencies by:
+10.14 A firm may demonstrate the provision of training at appropriate frequencies by:

-- i. providing all employees with induction training within 30 days of the commencement of employment and, when necessary, where there is a subsequent change in an employee's role; - ii. delivering training to all employees at least annually, and otherwise determining the frequency of training for relevant employees on the basis of risk, with more frequent training where appropriate. - iii.
-A firm may demonstrate that it has assessed the effectiveness of training provided by: - iv. testing employee's understanding of the business' policies and procedures to combat money laundering and terrorist financing, and also their ability to recognise money laundering and terrorist financing activity; - v. monitoring the compliance of employees with systems and controls (including policies and procedures) to prevent and detect money laundering and terrorist financing, and taking any action that may be necessary; - vi. monitoring internal reporting patterns, and taking any action that may be necessary; and - vii. the routine supervision of employees.
+- i. providing all employees with induction training within 30 days of the commencement of employment and, when necessary, where there is a subsequent change in an employee's role; - delivering training to all employees at least annually, and otherwise determining the frequency of training for relevant employees on the basis of risk, with more frequent training where appropriate. - 10.15 A firm may demonstrate that it has assessed the effectiveness of training provided by: - i. testing employee's understanding of the business' policies and procedures to combat money laundering and terrorist financing, and also their ability to recognise money laundering and terrorist financing activity; - ii. monitoring the compliance of employees with systems and controls (including policies and procedures) to prevent and detect money laundering and terrorist financing, and taking any action that may be necessary; - iii. monitoring internal reporting patterns, and taking any action that may be necessary; and - iv. the routine supervision of employees.

-CHAPTER 12: RECORD KEEPING
+CHAPTER 11: RECORD KEEPING